By Get.Specialized!-Oracle on Sep 17, 2015

 So at this point your onsite, acclimated, have your badge, familiar with the venue and where things are, attended some sessions and ready for a lot more Oracle OpenWorld activities for the remainder of the week.
 But if you are like me, you can't attend them all, so you typically focus on an Oracle product technology or solution areas.
 And there are the Focus on Documents (FOD) typically published by the Oracle product and event teams as a resource for attendees.
 As FODs become available I will update them here in the Blog here.

-To start your preperation, if you are interested in subject areas such as Oracle Database, Engineered Systems, Management, and Cloud here are some Content Catalog search links
+To start your preperation, if you are interested in subject areas such as Oracle Database, Engineered Systems, Management, and Cloud here are some Content Catalog search links and subject matter suggestion links

 And if you are specifically interested in Oracle Database In-Memory at Oracle OpenWorld 2015, further checkout Maria Colgan's Blog